 What is the Earned Income Tax (EIT)?

 The local earned income tax (local wage tax) was enacted in 1965 under Act 511, the state law that gives municipalities and school districts the legal authority to levy a tax on individual gross earned income/compensation and net profits.
 The tax is based on the taxpayer’s place of residence (domicile) and NOT their place of employment.
+However, taxpayers should speak to their employer about the withholding of this tax.
 The EIT is separate from the Pennsylvania personal income tax (your state income tax).

 - Earned Income Tax (EIT) rate for Lancaster Township residents is 1%.